Frequently Asked Questions

 Is it FDA approved?

 Microcurrent is the Gold Standard for treating non-healing bone fusions.
 It is also very commonly used for cosmetic treatments of acne, wrinkles, and other facial signs of aging.
+More benefits and uses are constantly being discovered and refined.

 What kinds of results can I expect?